hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

    "coordinateSystemName": "GSE"
 }
 ```

-Note that in the second example, the units value of `km` is broadcast to all the elements of the components.
+Note that in the second example, the units value of `km` [applies to all components elements](#369-unit-and-label-arrays).

 **Time-Varying Locations**